ethereum/devp2p/discv5/discv5-theory.md

 IP address and port.

-If the endpoint cannot be determined (e.g. when the NAT doesn't support 'full-cone' translation), implementation should omit IP address and UDP port from the record.
+If the endpoint cannot be determined (e.g. when the NAT doesn't support 'full-cone' translation), implementations should omit IP address and UDP port from the record.

 ## Node Table